Home Décor Tips to Create a Modern Farmhouse

 Or if you want something a little more traditional why not white Board and Batten styles paneling.
 This is indicative of the original farmhouses, where the interior was painted with white milk paint to keep the space light and bright.

 The flooring you choose for your Modern Farmhouse is going to be an important decision.
-We know we are a little biased, but wide plank wood floors, especially rustic wood floors are a great choice.
+We know we are a little biased, but farmhouse style wood floors must have wide widths and long lengths.
+Reclaimed flooring or a newly sawn wood such as White Oak are both great options to consider.
 Narrow strip oak floors and tile or marble are going to look too modern.
-And since most Modern Farmhouses boast a more open, expansive floorplan, the larger planks will fit the scale of the room so much better.
-This Modern Farmhouse kitchen has rustic wood floors made from Distressed Oak flooring.
-Notice how the boards have original saw marks in the boards, and wide, random widths.
-The color of the floor is just dark enough to give it an aged look — almost like the color of an antique floor — but not too dark that you can’t see the character.
+And since most Modern Farmhouses boast a more open, expansive floor plan, the larger planks will fit the scale of the room so much better and the long lengths will mean less seams.
+The kitchen below has Carlisle Brushed White Oak floors graded to maintain the integrity of the tree’s original character such as knots and mineral streaks.

 Accents & Furniture